+GRI 102-45/102-46/102-48/102-50/102-51/102-52/102-56

+Basic Concept

-Editorial Policy Hitachi Group Profile Hitachi Sustainability Report Editorial Policy GRI 102-45/102-46/102-48/102-50/102-51/102-52/102-56 Basic Concept The Hitachi Sustainability Report 2021 (published September 2021) presents our stance toward environmental (E), social (S), and governance (G) issues and details the activities we undertook in relation to these in fiscal 2020.
+The Hitachi Sustainability Report 2021 (published September 2021) presents our stance toward environmental (E), social (S), and governance (G) issues and details the activities we undertook in relation to these in fiscal 2020.

 Inasmuch as the report is a tool with which we engage with our stakeholders through comprehensive information disclosure, it is based on the disclosure requirements of the GRI Sustainability Reporting Standards (GRI Standards).
 Additionally, in creating the report, as well as referring to the industry disclosure standards relevant to Hitachi as defined in the Sustainability Accounting Standards Board's (SASB) Sustainable Industry Classification System (SICS), with respect to climate change, we disclose a variety of information based on the proposals of the Task Force on Climate-related Financial Disclosures (TCFD).

-What This Report Covers (Scope of Report) Period: The main period covered is fiscal 2020 (April 1, 2020, to March 31, 2021) Note: Some information on activities in April 2021 and after is also included.
-Companies: Hitachi, Ltd. and its consolidated subsidiaries Reporting Boundary: Financial data 1,217 companies, namely Hitachi, Ltd. and 1,216 consolidated subsidiaries and equity-method associates and joint ventures Social data Environmental data Bruironmental data Environmental data Bruironmental Reporting cycle: Published every year as an annual report Date published: September 2021 (Previous report: November 2020) \1 Based on calculations by Hitachi, Ltd. Notes: • The data for each fiscal year are the results according to the boundary of data in that fiscal year. • The base fiscal year data has been revised to match the boundary of data for fiscal 2020.
-Symbol Marks Used in This Report \Technical terms, proper nouns, tables, diagrams, etc, requiring explanation Hitachi References in This Report Hitachi, Ltd. : Information on or initiatives of Hitachi, Ltd.
+What This Report Covers (Scope of Report)

+Period: The main period covered is fiscal 2020 (April 1, 2020, to March 31, 2021) Note: Some information on activities in April 2021 and after is also included.
+Companies: Hitachi, Ltd. and its consolidated subsidiaries Reporting Boundary: Financial data 1,217 companies, namely Hitachi, Ltd. and 1,216 consolidated subsidiaries and equity-method associates and joint ventures Social data Environmental data 872 companies, namely Hitachi, Ltd. and 871 consolidated subsidiaries.
+However, Group companies that were acquired in the middle of the fiscal year are not included in the scope of the environmental load data.
+For the scope of the environmental load data associated with Hitachi's business operations, Hitachi, Ltd., and consolidated subsidiaries environmental load comprises more than 90%1 of the total, excluding the Group companies mentioned above.
+Reporting cycle: Published every year as an annual report Date published: September 2021 (Previous report: November 2020)

+^{1} Based on calculations by Hitachi, Ltd.

+Notes: • The data for each fiscal year are the results according to the boundary of data in that fiscal year.

+Symbol Marks Used in This Report

+Technical terms, proper nouns, tables, diagrams, etc, requiring explanation

+Hitachi References in This Report

+Hitachi, Ltd. : Information on or initiatives of Hitachi, I td.

-Hitachi and : Information on or initiatives the Hitachi Group of all Group companies Key Guidelines Referred to in Preparing This Report - GRI Standards, Global Reporting Initiative Each section is labeled with GRI topic numbers showing which disclosure requirement it corresponds to. - Sustainability Accounting Standards, Sustainability Accounting Standards Board - Environmental Reporting Guidelines (2012 version, 2018 version), Ministry of the Environment, Japan Disclosure Systems for Financial and Non-Financial Information The Hitachi Integrated Report discloses both financial and nonfinancial information about Hitachi's value creation process.
+Hitachi and : Information on or initiatives the Hitachi Group of all Group companies

+Key Guidelines Referred to in Preparing This Report

+- GRI Standards, Global Reporting Initiative Each section is labeled with GRI topic numbers showing which disclosure requirement it corresponds to. - Sustainability Accounting Standards, Sustainability Accounting Standards Board - Environmental Reporting Guidelines (2012 version, 2018 version), Ministry of the Environment, Japan

+Disclosure Systems for Financial and Non-Financial Information

+The Hitachi Integrated Report discloses both financial and non-financial information about Hitachi's value creation process.
 The Hitachi Sustainability Report serves as a tool for comprehensively reporting more detailed ESG-related information.